 Little Birds Backstory

-At fifteen Leonie enters into a midwifery apprenticeship with her cousin Amelie Savard.
+At fifteen Carrie enters into a midwifery apprenticeship with her cousin Amelie Savard.
 She attends nursing school as well, because her patients and their children need more than one kind of care.

 Dr. Markham requires someone who is not put off by living far from civilization, with few amenities.
 The landscape is harsh; the person who joins his practice will have to be comfortable traveling on horseback to see patients.
 The patients are poor, and most of them have no English.
 A willingness to learn Spanish is a non-negotiable requirement.
 The Navajo, Apache and Kiowa and other tribes sometimes attack wagon trains and settlements, so this midwife must be courageous, committed and able to handle weapons.
 At the same time, she will be living side by side with Indians of many tribes — primarily the Puebloan Nations – and she must be ready to learn about their cultures without assumptions or prejudice.

-In the course of the journey west and finding a place for herself in Santa Fe, Leonie finds she can no longer evade the repercussions of the events which made her mother leave Paradise for Manhattan.
+In the course of the journey west and finding a place for herself in Santa Fe, Carrie finds she can no longer evade the repercussions of the events which made her mother leave Paradise for Manhattan.
 While she struggles with unresolved loss, she develops a relationship with, half Basque, half of the Pueblo.
-Leonie has to learn what it means to be Indian in the west.
+Carrie has to learn what it means to be Indian in the west.

 An Excerpt from Little Birds